 After Earning Your DegreeAccording to the Bureau of Labor Statistics, demand for Plumbers is expected to grow 12 percent from 2014 to 2024.
 This growth will be driven by construction of new buildings which require plumbing installation and repair of existing plumbing systems.
-The median pay for Plumbers in 2016 was $24.74 per hour.
+According to the Bureau of Labor Statistics, the 2019 mean annual wage is $22,330 - $50,070.
 Learn more about the job outlook for Plumbers here.

 Meet Your Faculty

 Western Dakota Tech has a low student-to-faculty ratio, meaning more one-on-one learning.
 Individual attention from your professor can make your college experience more fulfilling.